rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 export default withAuthorization;
 {{< /highlight >}}

-The Firebase listener gives us always the recent authenticated user.
+The Firebase listener always gives us the recent authenticated user.
 We don't know whether the user is null though, that's why we have deployed the broader authorization rules for a few routes (e.g. */home*) of the application before.
+If a user is not authenticated in the first place, we redirect the user to the login page.

 {{< highlight javascript >}}
 const condition = authUser => !!authUser;